 3. Thinking of Spring

-My last menu is a bit lighter, which is perfect for late winter dinner parties to help usher in the spring months!
+My last menu is a bit lighter, which is perfect for Easter dinner parties to help usher in the spring months!
+Sweep away all of those deep red and green table decorations and replace them with uplifting pastels.
+This is the perfect time to use a polka dot wipe clean tablecloth to decorate your Easter dinner table with!
 Here we have a refreshing clementine cocktail paired with a simple crostini of goat cheese, roasted beets, and arugula.
 The salad is a fresh spinach salad paired with different types of fruits and a light champagne vinaigrette.
 The entree is still on the heartier side for a winter flavor profile, and is another “prep ahead and forget about it” type of dish: orecchiette with red wine veal sauce.
 The menu is finished off by a dessert of chocolate panna cotta that can be prepared ahead of time.